CenterForTheBuiltEnvironment/HHW_brick/docs/developer-guide/index.md

 **Ready to build?** Start with [Package Architecture](architecture/index.md) or jump to [Developing Applications](developing-apps/index.md) →
 # Getting Started

-Welcome to HHWS Brick Application!
+Welcome to HHW Brick Application!
 This guide will help you get up and running quickly.

 ## What You'll Learn